storygrapher/storygrapher.github.io/content/post/berliner-breakfast/index.md

 “They’ll kill me if I go back.
 Or give me life imprisonment”

 I suddenly became aware of my odd sitting position- with the left leg stretched under the table and the right resting on the other lap.
 I dragged the stretched leg close.
 It sounded so loud.
 I became aware of Me’s gaze, who was probably amused by the strange exchange.
 I resorted to a long sip from my huge tea cup, which in doing so, managed to cover most of my face.
-Andrew seemed to look away, like a person who thinks he is being judged.
+Andre seemed to look away, like a person who thinks he is being judged.

 One of the most troubling questions I’ve dealt with is how do people come to terms with themselves after they take another’s life, knowingly or unknowingly.
 There are sayings in many cultures that paraphrase to “the sin of killing is forgiven in eating” and seems to justify dining on meat.
 It even sounds like an ethical justification suited to anthropophagus communities.
 A dear friend who’d accidentally hit a stray kitten took him to the vet and made him his pet in reparation.
 When it is so troubling even with animals, how could one forgive himself for hurting another human?

-Andrew pushed the phone to me once again- “they hurt my wife and kid.
+Andre pushed the phone to me once again- “they hurt my wife and kid.
 I couldn’t do anything else at that moment”.
 He pulled up his sleeves.
 Long scratch marks all over his elaborate tattoos on both arms.
 Then pointed to his toothless jaw.
 “They did this”.

 I felt sorry for him.
 There I was talking to a victim of war crimes, fleeing his homeland fearing for his life, cut off from the family.
 The stories are real, I remember thinking, that these happen still, in this century.